A Fresh Start: Chapter 7 And Chapter 13 Bankruptcy

 Chapter 12 is geared specifically toward small family farms.
 If eligible, a Chapter 12 allows a family farm to reorganize in a similar fashion as a Chapter 13.
 Reorganization under Chapter 12 generally provides for the repayment for all or some of your debts over 3 years.
 In certain situations, the court will extend the Chapter 12 reorganization out to 5 years.

 Regardless of the financial hardships you are experiencing, we can help.
 We offer a free initial consultation, and payment plans are available.
 Contact us at 623-806-8994 to arrange a consultation.
-If it is not convenient to meet at our Avondale office, we can assist clients by phone and process all bankruptcy documents by mail.
+If it is not convenient to meet at our Avondale office or Surprise office locations, we can assist clients by phone and process all bankruptcy documents by mail.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.